Skip to main content

 How Verification Works

-1. Agent calls payclaw_getAgentIdentity before any shopping action
+1. Agent calls kya_getAgentIdentity before any shopping action

-2. PayClaw issues an HMAC-SHA256 verification token tied to the authenticated principal
+2. kyaLabs issues an HMAC-SHA256 verification token tied to the authenticated principal

 3. Agent presents the disclosure and token to merchants during the session